nehcgnak/CrackingMachineLearningInterview/README.md

 ![](https://miro.medium.com/max/1200/1*5dq_1hnqkboZTcKFfwbO9A.png)
 #### What is process of splitting?
-        Splitting up your data in to subsets based on provided data facts. (can come in handy for decision Trees)
+        Splitting up your data in to subsets based on provided data facts (can come in handy for decision trees).

 #### What is the process prunning?
-        The Shortening of branches of Decision Trees is termed as Prunning.
+        The shortening of branches of decision trees is termed as Prunning.
 The process is done in case to reach the decision quite earlier than expected.
 Reducing the size of the tree by turning some branch nodes into leaf nodes, and removing the leaf nodes under the original branch.

 #### How do you do tree selection?